-F. Eighth Annual Review of the Implementation and Operation of the Agreement; Annual Report to the CONTRACTING PARTIES
+F. Eighth Annual Review of the Implementation and Operation of the Agreement; Report (1988) to the CONTRACTING PARTIES

-- 34. The Committee $\underline{\text{conducted}}$ its annual review of the implementation and operation of the Agreement on the basis of a secretariat background note, VAL/W/47, and $\underline{\text{agreed}}$ that the secretariat issue, as a VAL/- document, a revisions taking into account the comments made and the work at the present meeting. - 35.
-The Committee adopted its annual report to the CONTRACTING PARTIES (L/6413).
+34. The Committee conducted its annual review of the implementation and operation of the Agreement on the basis of a secretariat background note, VAL/W/47, and agreed that the secretariat issue, as a VAL/- document, a revisions taking into account the comments made and the work at the present meeting.

+35. The Committee adopted its annual report to the CONTRACTING PARTIES (L/6413).

-G. Date and draft agenda for the next meeting
+G. Date and draft agenda of the next meeting

-- 36. The Committee agreed to hold its next meeting on 21 March 1989.
-The following draft agenda was agreed for the next meeting: - A. Election of officers for 1989 - B. Report of the work of the Technical Committee; - C. Information on implementation and administration of the Agreement; - D. Technical assistance; - E. Other business.
+36. The Committee agreed to hold its next meeting on 21 March 1989.
+The following draft agenda was agreed for the next meeting:

+- A. Election of officers for 1989 - B. Accession of further countries to the Agreement; - C. Report on the work of the Technical Committee; - D. Information on implementation and administration of the Agreement; - E. Technical assistance; - F. Other business.